dschonholtz/Neuralink/README.md

 That gets us to a whopping 2.268.
 Or about 0.6% improvement over zlib.
 This is a technical improvement, but not by much.

 We can potentially adjust the look up table to be for pairs, but that starts to look like the combination of run length encoding paired with huffman coding which of course is what zip does.
+Another thing we could do is to use the fact that we only see 1023 unique values in this dataset.
+Then for all of the cache misses, we could at least still encode the missed values as 10 bits instead of 16.

+I did the math on that though, and we hit the look up table successfully 96+% of the time with a look up table of 128 values for every value seen.
+This means that only for four percent of values have cache misses and would benefit from the remove 6 bits.
+But that still would be about 1/3 of that 4%.
+Removing another 1.33% before going to zlib.
+If you want to do that I will happily take a PR.

 ## What is next?